rduenasf/birding/docs/birds/houwre.md

 scientific_name: "Troglodytes aedon"
 order: "Passeriformes"
 family: "Troglodytidae (Wrens)"
 description: "Troglodytes aedon is a species of bird in the Troglodytidae (Wrens) family.
-It has been observed 11 times."
+It has been observed 11 times.
+It has been photographed."
 species_group: "Wrens"
 species_code: "houwre"

 sidebar_position: 333
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Passeriformes
   - Troglodytidae (Wrens)
   - Wrens
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---